Dulakshi-dev/Dulakshi-dev/README.md

 ## 🌟 About Me

 - 🎓 Computer Science Undergraduate — University of Sri Jayewardenepura
-- 🔬 Undergraduate researcher in AI-based nutritional informatics for Sri Lankan dietary patterns
-- 🔭 Currently working on **NeuraScan** (brain tumor MRI classifier) and **NutriSL** (FYP)
-- 🌱 Continuously deepening expertise in deep learning, cloud deployment, and system design
+- 🌱 Continuously deepening expertise in machine learning, cloud deployment, and system design
 - 🤝 Open to collaboration on AI, ML, and full-stack projects
 - 📍 Sri Lanka